Rent The Incredible Shrinking Man (1957)

 29/08/2021

-Behind this schlocky fifties exploitation title there is an intelligent sci-fi action film.
-Exposed to a radioactive cloud, Scott Carey (Grant Williams) begins to lose size.
+Behind the schlocky fifties exploitation title, this is an intelligent science fiction action film.
+Grant Williams plays a middle class everyman who is accidentally exposed to radiation and begins to lose size.
 As he does, his relationship to his comfortable, materialistic lifestyle begins to shift.

-Experimental medical treatment arrests his decline for a while.
-When he again begins to lose mass, he eventually falls into his cellar and is presumed dead by his despairing wife.
-This last third of the film below ground is about Scott's fight for survival, particularly a brilliantly staged combat with a (relatively) giant spider.
+Experimental medicine arrests his decline, for a while.
+He again starts to lose mass and eventually falls into his cellar and is presumed dead by his despairing wife.
+This last third of the film below ground is about his fight for survival, particularly a brilliantly staged combat with a (relatively) giant spider.

-Scott finds meaning within confines of his new universe which he had lost as diminished man in the normal sized world.
-Eventually he loses a sense of his physicality and becomes a transcendental being, freed from the limits of his human perspective.
+He finds meaning within confines of his new universe which he had lost as diminished man in the normal sized world.
+Eventually he loses sense of his physicality and becomes a transcendental being, freed from the limits of his human perspective.
 It's astonishing that Universal allowed the film to end like this.
-They really wanted Scott to be cured and to return to normality and his old life... which would have been absurd.
+They actually wanted him to be cured and to return to normality!
+Which would have been absurd.

-This was adapted from his novel by Richard Matheson- his debut film.
-He would go on to find a home on tv's The Twilight Zone and this is the sort of intelligent, altered reality science fiction that programme specialised in.
-This is easily the best film of sci-fi/horror expert Jack Arnold.
-The visual effects of the shrinking man's changing relationship with his environment are most impressive, but it is his interior, philosophical world that leaves the greater impression.
+This is easily the best film by sci-fi/horror expert Jack Arnold.
+It was Twilight Zone regular Richard Matheson's debut screenplay, adapted from his novel.
+The visual effects of the shrinking man's changing relationship with his environment are impressive, but it is his interior, philosophical world that leaves the deeper impression.

 1 out of 1 members found this review helpful.